JensAyton/JATemplate/Readme.md

 * `JATAssert(condition, template, ...)` and `JATCAssert(condition, template, ...)` — wrappers for `NSAssert()` and `NSCAssert()` which perform template expansion on failure.

 ## Customization
-There are three major ways to customize JATemplate: Hairy Edition – custom coercion methods, custom operators, and custom casting handlers.
+There are three major ways to customize JATemplate: custom coercion methods, custom operators, and custom casting handlers.

 The three coercion methods in the protocol `<JATCoercible>` are used by operators and the template expansion system to interpret parameters as particular types.
 They are implemented on `NSObject` and a few other classes, but can be overridden to customize the treatment of your own classes.